 Street Cred

-The New Baguette is currently in the running for the prestigious IACP Food Blog of the Year award (woo!).
-Apart from publishing 300+ recipes here, I’ve written several cookbooks – I am the author of Friendsgiving, co-author of The Complete Vegan Cookbook, and editorial contributor to Danny Seo’s Naturally, Delicious.
-As a freelance recipe developer and photographer, I contribute to various publications, including The Kitchn, EatingWell, Food52, and Taste of Home.
+The New Baguette is the winner of the prestigious IACP Food Blog of the Year award (woo!).
+Apart from publishing 300+ recipes here, I’ve written several cookbooks – I’m the author of Friendsgiving, co-author of The Complete Vegan Cookbook, contributor to Danny Seo’s Naturally, Delicious, and Joe Yonan’s forthcoming Mastering the Art of Plant-Based Cooking.

 I’ve also had the immense privilege of presenting at The NYC Vegetarian Food Festival and The Great New York State Fair, and teaching vegan cooking classes at The Institute of Culinary Education and Yondu Culinary Studio.